 How Much is the Monthly Income Limit?

 Your monthly income limit amount is simply the annual limit divided by 12.
-If you are subject to the monthly limit in 2022, then you would take $19,560 and divide by 12.
+If you are subject to the monthly limit in 2023, then you would take $21,240 and divide it by 12.

 Your Earnings Are More Than the Monthly Income Limit and Less than the Annual: Which Limit Wins?